National Violin Day

 Facts About Violins

-Are you looking for some more information on violins?
-If you are, then we’ve assembled quite a few facts about violins that we think people will appreciate.
+We’ve assembled a few facts about violins we thought you might find interesting.
 So go ahead and put on some violin music as you read the following accurate, and hopefully interesting, facts about violins.

-• Playing the violin will cause a person to burn approximately 150-170 calories per hour.
+• Playing the violin will cause a violinist to burn approximately 150-170 calories per hour.

-• Violins are usually manufactured from maple or spruce woods.
+• Violins are usually manufactured from maple or spruce wood.

-• To make a modern violin takes over 70 different pieces put together very precisely.
+• To make a modern violin, it takes over 70 different pieces put together very precisely.

 • The first violin strings were made out of sheep gut that had been stretched, dried, and twisted.